LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/hurst-to-be-told.md

 but she is nothing

-but naked in front
+but naked in front of the world

-of the world that lusts for her.
+that lusts over for her.

 &nbsp;